Epilogue 2012 -2022

 “Thank god” Jared muttered with a laugh as he climbed out of the Van, as the silence rippled outwards in the crowd he climbed the ladder mounted to the side of the van and stood on the cargo carrier. .
 He took a moment, smelling the sea, soaking in the bright blue sky and the palm trees along the boulevard that swayed gently in the ocean breeze. this was home, he thought feeling a deep longing to get back to the huge home the council had shoved on he and Jill.

-“We are waiting” some one called out, there was laughter from the crowd.
+“We are waiting” some one called out laughter rippled through the crowd.

-“I am going to make this short, to be honest no amount of words would ever express the loss we suffered in DC or the grief we feel for those who died, Just as no word can describe the Joy I know every one of us felt on March 3rd, at 1633 hrs when the dead fell over.
-No I have no idea what happened to the dead, other than it was the trinity who were responsible” He paused and a smile spread across his face.
+“I am going to make this short, to be honest no amount of words would ever express the loss we suffered in DC or the grief we feel for those who died, Just as no words can describe the Joy I know every one of us felt on March 3rd when at 1633 hrs the dead fell over.
+No I have no idea what happened to the dead other than it was the trinity who were responsible” He paused and a smile spread across his face.
 “I’m edging out of the short speech, no surprise right” he said as more laughter rose up.
-“I can tell you this, from DC, to here, over into West Virginia, and up to the farm and Cherokee in Tennessee and South Carolina, not a single zombie has been since.
+“I can tell you this, from DC to this island, West Virginia, and up to the farm and Cherokee in Tennessee and South Carolina, not a single zombie has been since.
 Its over, and that’s all the really needs to be said other than its good to be home at long last.”
 Jared said as the cheers rose and shook the sky.
-He could see people crying at the news, deep down they had feared that he would tell them the dead till walked in other place, they hadn’t wanted to let themselves believe, to let hope take them only to have it destroyed later.
+He could see people crying at the news deep down they had feared that he would tell them the dead still walked in other place they hadn’t wanted to let themselves believe, to let hope take them only to have it destroyed later.

-There were people crying in the crowd, truth to tell he felt the same way every time he thought about it being over.
+Truth to tell he felt the same way every time he thought about it being over.
 “I have only one thing left to say, Its damned good to be home.” he called out and jumped down from the van as the crowd went wild.
-It was their home now, and they would do their best to make it the safest and best home they could.
+It was their home now and they would do their best to make it the safest and best home they could.

 By the time they reached the Castle, the home that the council had insisted Jared take as a gift last winter, a small crowd had gathered there as well.